Skip Ribbon Commands

 What about claims that preemie formulas are harmful to babies' health?

-Some recent lawsuits claim that preterm infant formula is linked with necrotizing enterocolitis (NEC).
+Some recent lawsuits claim that certain preterm infant formula and/or fortifiers are linked with necrotizing enterocolitis (NEC).
 NEC is an intestinal illness that can be life-threatening for babies.
 Here are facts that preemie parents should know about NEC and infant nutrition:

-• Nearly all babies who get NEC are born early.
-Preterm birth is the biggest risk factor for babies developing NEC.
+• Many babies who get NEC are born early.
+Prematurity is the biggest risk factor for babies developing NEC.

-• Breast milk is strongly recommended for premature babies to protect against NEC, but it does not prevent it 100% of the time.
-While studies show that feeding preterm infants human milk is protective against NEC, it does not entirely eliminate the risk.
-More research is needed to get to the root causes of NEC and how to prevent it.
-At present, babies who consume only breast milk still may develop NEC.
+• Mother's own milk and pasteurized donor milk are strongly recommended for premature babies to decrease risk of NEC, but do not prevent it 100% of the time.
+While studies show that feeding preterm infants human milk may decrease risk of NEC, it does not eliminate the risk.

 • Preterm formula is necessary for many infants.
 This includes preterm infants whose parents are not able to provide breast milk and who may choose not to use donor milk.
-Some preterm infants may need preterm formula in order to gain weight as they should.
-In addition, not all hospitals are able to provide pasteurized donor human milk.
+In addition, some hospitals may not have pasteurized donor human milk available.

-Supplementing breast milk with formula may offer benefits for some premature infants.
-But it depends on the unique health challenges they face, and the advice of their medical teams.
-The vast majority of preterm infants who receive formula do not develop NEC.
+Supplementing mother's own milk with fortifiers or formula may offer benefits for some premature infants, but it depends on the unique health challenges they face and the advice of their medical teams.

 Remember

-More research to prevent preterm births and NEC.
-Childhood nutrition can be complicated, especially for infants born early.
-If you're confused about what's safe and what's not, talk with your child's pediatrician.
+Research into optimizing the nutritional and health of preterm babies is ongoing.
+If you have questions about your baby's nutritional needs, talk with your baby's doctor.
 In partnership with NICU or hospital caregivers, they can answer questions and help you make decisions that feel right for you, your baby and your family.

 More information